blufor/bootbuddy/README.md

 ## About
 This project aims to simplify and automate the process of creating custom multiboot USB flash drives.
 Highly usable by SysAdmin/DevOps guys.

+ * Creates both BIOS and UEFI boot capable flash disk
+ * Manages GRUB config file and synces needed ISOs
+ * Holds cache with downloaded ISOs on computer (/tmp/iso)
+ * Update-capable - no need to reformat the whole drive on changes

 ## Prerequisities

  * USB flash drive (of any size, depends on how much stuff you want to fit in)